 Considering Cambodia for your next romantic getaway?
-A travel favourite for the new decade, the Kingdom of Cambodia is packed with treasures for couples travelling in South East Asia.
+A travel favourite for couples looking for a touch of adventure and discovery with their holidays, the Kingdom of Cambodia is packed with treasures just waiting to be discovered.
 The jewel in the crown is undoubtedly Angkor Wat — the world’s largest temple complex and testament to the ingenuity and might of the ancient Khmer Empire.
 This 12th-century megamonument, created as a Hindu (and later Buddhist) place of worship, is the heartland of Cambodia and now a revered UNESCO World Heritage site and expansive Archaeological Park.

 Let’s look at some of the most romantic things to do when visiting Angkor Wat — whether it be for a Cambodian honeymoon, holiday for two or just one of the most amazing adventure and discovery trips you’ll ever take as a couple!

 1. See the sun rise over Angkor Wat